KeTchUP42/flash/docs/manual/components/players/JumpingPlayer.md

  ### Explanation:

- * `POSITION` - Parameter sets the position of the player's physical area on the screen.
+ * `POSITION` - The parameter sets the position of the player's physical area on the screen.
 It has the following format - `X:Y`.
- * `SIZE` - Parameter sets the size of the player's physical area on the screen.
+ * `SIZE` - The parameter sets the size of the player's physical area on the screen.
 It has the following format - `WIDTH:HEIGHT`.
- * `ANGLE` - Parameter sets the angle of the player's physical area on the screen.
+ * `ANGLE` - The parameter sets the angle of the player's physical area on the screen.
- * `SPRITE_POSITION` - Parameter sets the position of the sprite's area on the screen.
+ * `SPRITE_POSITION` - The parameter sets the position of the sprite's area on the screen.
 It has the following format - `X:Y`.
- * `SPRITE_SIZE` - Parameter sets the size of the sprite's area on the screen.
+ * `SPRITE_SIZE` - The parameter sets the size of the sprite's area on the screen.
 It has the following format - `WIDTH:HEIGHT`.
- * `SPRITE_ANGLE` - Parameter sets the angle of the sprite's area on the screen.
+ * `SPRITE_ANGLE` - The parameter sets the angle of the sprite's area on the screen.
  * `MAX_HEALTH_POINTS` - The parameter of maximum health points.
- * `HEALTH_POINTS` - Health points.
-Necessary for the process of life activities.
+ * `HEALTH_POINTS` - The parameter sets health points which are necessary for the process of life activities.
- * `SPEED` - Material object's speed.
+ * `SPEED` - The parameter sets material object's speed.
 It has the following format - `X_SPEED:Y_SPEED`.
- * `MOVE_SPEED` - Speed increase at the push of a button.
+ * `MOVE_SPEED` - The speed value which increase at the push of a button.
- * `MAX_MOVE_SPEED` - Maximum speed that a player can achieve when moving independently.
+ * `MAX_MOVE_SPEED` - The maximum speed that a player can achieve when moving independently.
  * `JUMP_DASH_SPEED` - The parameter sets speed received vertical at each jump.
  * `TEXTURE` - Path to image file in the appropriate directory.
  * `KEYMAP` - Path to keys config file.
 [1]